a00908270/masterthesis/thesis.md

 ===========================================================================
 ```

 By examining the result file it can be noticed that the accuracy of the network was 96 percent.
-All *Iris setosa* from the testset were recognized correctly, two *Iris virginica*  were incorrectly recognized as *Iris versicolor*.
+All *Iris setosa* and *Iris versicolor* from the testset were recognized correctly, two *Iris virginica* were incorrectly recognized as *Iris versicolor*.

 <!--mnist?-->